-The following are the recognition criteria for revenues of the Company outside the scope of PFRS 15, Revenues from Contracts with Customers.
+The following are the recognition criteria for revenues of the Company outside the scope of PFRS 15:

-Premium Revenue.
+Premiums Revenue.
 Gross insurance written premiums comprise the total premiums receivable for the whole period covered provided by contracts entered into during the accounting period and recognized on the date on which the policy incepts.
 Premiums include any adjustments arising in the accounting period for premiums receivable in respect of business written in prior periods.